sarthakforwet/Foodie_Partners/README.md

 # Future Scope
 - [ ] Location personalization for recommendations.
 - [ ] Re-filtering of the recommendations specifically for age and gender preferences.

+PS: We maintained pickle files for the model as well as the dataset which would be used for the recommendations. as it is faster to load files from pickle rather than getting the same data from database.
+These pickle files are automatically updated whenever a new user add entries for cuisines+ratings or whenever they update ratings for the cuisines.